kevinkevin556/Dlchemist/hypermodule/README.md

 * `load()`: read *information* of neural network from the given path.
 * `save()`: save *information* to the given path.

+## Loading and Saving

-The *information* being loaded and saved in `HyperModule` is:
+The *information* being loaded and saved in `HyperModule` is

 * `state_dict` of neural network
 * `state_dict` of optimizer
 * `state_dict` of scheduler
 * number of epochs that neural network has been trained
 * training loss in each epoch
-* training accuracy in each epoch
+* validation accuracy in each epoch
 * testing accuracy